DIVORCE ATTORNEY & FAMILY LAW

 Sometimes in life there are parents who are not able to take care of their children.
 In many cases, the families of these parents are the ones that become responsible for the care of the children.
 There are occasions that the parents willingly ask for help.
 But, unfortunately, there are times when the families sometimes have to step in for the best interest of their grandchild, niece, nephew, cousin, brother, or sister.
 The Florida Statutes have a Chapter specifically addressing these times to assist families in stepping in and protecting the children without the necessity of the Department of Children and Family Services (Social Services, Child Protective Services).
 In these instances, the parents of the children maintain their parental rights.

 Every client’s divorce case is unique.
 And because of this, Ms. Abbott’s goal on every case is to assist her clients in obtaining what would be in the best interest of their families.
 She works with her clients to develop a strategy which will provide them with their desired outcome while providing them with advice on Florida law and how it applies to their case.
 Ms. Abbott and her staff are dedicated to assisting her clients through this difficult time in their lives.
-Whether you are going through a divorce or having issues with child support, Ms. Abbott is available for consultation to help you get the best resolution for your situation.
+Whether you are going through a divorce or having issues with child support, having a divorce attorney like Ms. Abbott available for consultation will help you get the best resolution for your situation.

 Divorce and Family Law Areas of Practice Include: